bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example 4 - Font Size"
   alt="Example 4 - Font Size." />

-We come over here.
+<p>We come over here.
 Font size.
-We&apos;re using the JavaScript version of font size rather than the CSS version, which is font dash size.
+We&apos;re using the JavaScript version of
+font size rather than the CSS version, which is font dash size.
 We can&apos;t have the dash in there because JavaScript will think that looks like a minus sign, and so it&apos;s trying to subtract size from font and it&apos;s not going to work.
-Instead what we want is <b>fontSize</b>, colon and then I can set it to say 24 px or something like that and that should change the font size.
+Instead what we want is <b>fontSize</b>, colon and then I can set it to say 24 px or something like that and that should change the font size.</p>

-Grow the box grow the text.
-That&apos;s working just fine and you can try a different size text if you wanted to do 36 pixels or 40 or whatever you want to do that&apos;ll be a little bit more dramatic.
-Grow the box, grow the text and that&apos;s working great.
+<p>Grow the box grow the text.
+That&apos;s working just fine and you can try a
+different size text if you wanted to do 36 pixels or 40 or whatever you want to do that&apos;ll be a little bit more dramatic.
+Grow the box, grow the text and that&apos;s working great.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 192. example 4 - setting left property (114) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">